freja96/aniski_apk/README.md

 Now right animation when changing activity, fixed search system, adds back buttons on activities...
 ##

-Aniski fetches data from [Jikan REST API](https://github.com/jikan-me/jikan)(Unofficial MyAnimeList REST API).
-Right now aniski works but on alfa version every day to app adds more and more features.
+Right now aniski works but on alfa version every day,app adds more and more features.
 AD
 If you find bags/crashes please add in Issues ty :)